evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 ### TV Shows

 Simply list the TV shows you would like to display on the mirror and the Mirror will display when the next episode airs if the information is known.

+### Last.FM  (the plugin is called scrobbler from the name Last.FM defines as the collector)

+this plugin requires an apikey from your Last.FM logon, see https://www.last.fm/api#getting-started

 ### AutoTimer